cyocum/cyocum.github.io/_posts/2020-18-06-Triplestores-Onotologies-Reasoning.md

 While powerful, there are downsides to inferencing of this type.
 First, the reasoner will make inferences without respect to the plausability of the data or the outcome.
-Second, it will make inferences withou consideration for the weight of evidence.
+Second, it will make inferences without consideration for the weight of evidence.
 If the system detects a logical connection, it will assume that it is true as it assumes all assertions contained in the data are true.
+While this can be considered a flaw, it is useful for critical comparison of different historical sources.
 Third, importantly for backwards-chaining systems, query response times can be frustrating.
 Caution and a critical view of any data presented is always a good policy and no less so here.
 While these are drawbacks as there are drawbacks to any system, it does not diminish the usefulness of the system for many users.

 Finally, The ability of OWL 2 to logically reason about the data to create new data substantially expands and transforms that data in ways